ultimate271/notes/sanderson/mistbornTFE03.04.md

 Vin smiled despite her tension.

+#### Kelsier tells of his other reason, to get a mistborn on the inside to get intel on the Lord Ruler
 “There’s another reason for you to do this,” Kelsier said.
 “Sometime during this fiasco of a plan of mine, we might need to face the Lord Ruler.
 I have a feeling that the fewer people we need to sneak into his presence, the better.